 3-point bridles, on the other hand, equally distribute tension on the three attachment points on the boat, offering equal distribution of weight and better stability.

 Every good sailor knows how to tie a bowline knot.
-This is the most used knot on the sea.
+This is one of the most used knots on the sea.

 You will have to learn how to properly tie a bowline knot, for this is specifically used for connecting tow lines used in towing operations.
 It is mainly used to form a loop at the end of a rope, properly securing it to where it’s attached.

 Don’t worry, bowline knots are relatively easy to tie and untie.
 Here’s how you can do it in four simple steps: